Fracture Risk Scale Manual

 2015 Osteoporosis LTC Recommendations’ Presentation

-The 2015 Osteoporosis LTC Recommendations Presentation informs you how to apply the 2015 Fracture Prevention Recommendations for frail older adults in long-term care; improve fracture risk assessment and identification of residents at high risk and how to choose non-pharmacological and pharmacological therapies for residents at high risk of fracture.View PDF
+This presentation illustrates how to apply the 2015 Fracture Prevention Recommendations for frail older adults in long-term care, improve fracture risk assessment and identification of residents at high risk, and how to choose non-pharmacological and pharmacological therapies for residents at high risk of fracture.View PDF

 2015 Recommendations for Preventing Fractures in LTC